 We organise Collective Worship under themes, provided by the Diocese, which are explored from different angles.
 These show that these themes can cover seasons, festivals, anniversaries and much more.
-Collective Worship is delivered in a variety of ways, but usually includes music and songs, story and discussion and a time for prayer and reflection.
+Collective Worship is delivered in a variety of ways, but usually includes music and songs, reading and reflection on the bible, discussion and a time for prayer and reflection.
+We have a large Christian Community and so we choose from a wide variety of hymns to sing.
+We enjoy celebrating the liturgical year so there is an appropriate focus on hymns and carols from Christmas and Easter.